solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 };
 ```

-At this point the client may need to upload more R user data to the OS via some more transactions to the loader:
+Now clients can `start` the instance and send it transactions:

-`Instance_Start(Instance PubKey, proof of key owndership)`
+`Instance_Start(Instance PubKey, proof of key ownership)`

-At this point clients can start sending transactions to the instance

 ## Parallelizable Runtime